FahimFM06/Personal-Assitant/README.md

 A multi-page **Streamlit** application that combines several practical AI tools into one clean dashboard.
 This project is designed for **students, researchers, and daily productivity use**.
 It includes tools for:

-- AI Research & Study Q&A
+- Study Chat
-- Research Paper Summarizer
+- Paper Summary with Q&A
-- Math & Statistics Solver
+- Math Solver
-- AI Coding Assistant
+- Code Assistant
-- Weather Information
+- Weather
-- Smart Location Finder
+- Place Finder
-- AI News Analyzer
+- News Insights

 The app uses **Groq models**, optional **Hugging Face models** on selected pages, free external APIs, and a consistent custom UI theme across all pages.